Education & Research

 The process for implementing a clinical trial is a long, labor-intensive process.
 In its infancy stage, a researcher comes up with the idea for a clinical trial.
 After the new therapy or procedure is tested in a laboratory, and then in animal studies, the researcher determines whether the treatment has promising laboratory results.
 If so, that treatment is moved into clinical trials.
 The whole purpose of the trial is to gather in-depth information about the treatment, including its risks and how well it may or may not work.

-WakeMed's has an Institutional Review Board (IRB), a group formally designated to review research taking place within our hospital walls.
+WakeMed has an Institutional Review Board (IRB), a group formally designated to review research taking place within our hospital walls.
 The IRB is committed to protecting the rights and welfare of the human subjects involved in clinical trials and research studies at WakeMed.
 Numerous private physician practices conduct scientific research studies at WakeMed, and there have been many hospital-initiated studies as well.
 We also have a Clinical Research Institute because WakeMed is an ideal site for clinical research organizations seeking participants for pharmaceutical, biotech and medical device studies.

 Regardless of whether the study is a local, national or international clinical trial, the ultimate goal is to find ways to make people healthier and to improve their quality of life.
 The following are just a few of the areas of care in which clinical trials have been conducted: